 Is car wifi expensive?

 No, car wifi doesn't have to be expensive.
 If your new car, or your current vehicle, doesn't already come equipped with car wifi then you can still make use of wifi.
-This can be achieved via widely hotspot devices that cost under £50 and make use of your existing phone SIM.
+This can be achieved via hotspot devices that cost as low as £20 monthly and make use of your existing phone SIM.
 Be aware though that data charges will apply.

 Can I get wifi for my car?

 A quick answer is, yes you can.
 You can either buy a car that comes with built-in wifi (more and more manufacturers are now equipping even mid-range cars with wifi).
 Or you can retro-fit wifi to older vehicles with inexpensive equipment.
 Be aware though that additional data charges may apply.

 Do I need special kit for car wifi?

 If your car comes with built-in wifi, then no you don't.
 If you've got an older car or a brand of car that doesn't feature car wifi, then you can buy in-car, portable wifi hotspots.
 These are offered by phone suppliers and third-party manufacturers and enable you to plug in data-only SIM to receive a wifi signal.
 Be aware though that additional data charges may apply.

 Is car wifi fast?

 Car wifi speed is dependent on where you are, who your internet provider is, and how you're getting the signal into your car.
 You can expect average speeds of around 30Mbps but it can go up to 300Mbps in specific areas.